syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 * `Visible` - used to display the edge labels (first and last label) irrespective of the auto interval calculation until zooming (i.e., in normal state).
 * `AlwaysVisible` - used to always display the edge labels even while zooming the chart.

-The following code example demonstrates the AlwaysVisible option while zooming.
+The following code example demonstrates the AlwaysVisible option.

 {% highlight c# %}